trussworks/react-uswds/docs/contributing.md

   - Changes to package source code should include changes to tests.
   - New `src/components` files should include changes to storybook.
   - New `src/components` files should be exported from the package entrypoint.
-  - Package dependency changes should include `yarn.lock` updates and `yarn audit` outputs in PR description.
+  - Package dependency changes should include `yarn.lock` updates and `yarn audit` will be run by danger to ensure no high or critical vulnerabilities are found
 - All [Jest tests](https://jestjs.io/) will be run in CI and must pass before the branch can be merged
 - [Happo.io visual regression tests](https://docs.happo.io/docs/reviewing-diffs) will be run in CI and all diffs must be approved before the branch can be merged.
 Developers must have access to the Happo.io account to approve/reject diffs.
 If you work at Truss, log into Happo.io with your gmail and you will be able to approve/reject changes.
 Navigate to the happo link for instructions on how to review and approve diffs.